eclipse-cyclonedds/cyclonedds/README.md

     $ cmake ..
     $ make

-Now that you've build the roundtrip example it is time to run it.

-On one terminal start the applications that will be responding to **cyclonedds** pings.
+On one terminal start the application that will be responding to Cyclone DDS pings:

     $ ./RoundtripPong

-On another terminal, start the application that will be sending the ping.
+On another terminal, start the application that will be sending the pings:

     $ ./RoundtripPing 0 0 0
     # payloadSize: 0 | numSamples: 0 | timeOut: 0